tj-mc/capstonelive/README.md

  - Touch Designer
 	 - Displays user messages on the screen
+	 - Provides GUI Interface
-	 - Provides a GUI for checking messages before displaying them and other features
+	 	- Check messages before going to screen
+		- Clear all current messages
+		- Send a message to the TTS Listener
+		- Skip a message
 	 - Broken in to 3 files for performance reasons.
 All 3 must run at once.
 	 - Contains Python files written for 2.7, as this is the version that runs inside TouchDesigner
  - TTS Listener